All Episodes

 I love all these food stories.

-Coffee was gonna kill you, increase the risk of of uh heart attacks with caffeine or that wasn't true.
+Coffee was going to kill you, increase the risk of heart attacks with caffeine.

 As though they haven't been focusing on that.

-I mean, you can't turn on a TV.
+I mean, you can't turn on the TV.

-You can't go get a woman's magazine anymore without finding five or six articles on exercise and losing weight and all this pummeled with it.
+You can't go get a woman's magazine anymore without finding five or six articles on exercise and losing weight and all this.

-Uh anyway, the details are in the in the seven years after breast cancer was discovered, and they and they they asked these women to chowing down on all those vegetables and fruits and nuts and things, the cancer returned in about the same proportion of women in both groups.
+Anyway, the details are: in the seven years after breast cancer was discovered, and they asked these women to start chowing down on all those vegetables and fruits and nuts and things, the cancer returned in about the same proportion of women in both groups.

-About 10% of both groups died during that time, most of them from uh breast cancer.
+About 10% of both groups died during that time, most of them from breast cancer.

 You know, the crime is that anybody ever thought that it would.

-You know, it's just but I can understand do anything to ward off the return of cancer.
+And it's just, but I can understand, do anything to ward off the return of cancer.

-But anyway, I I just I I love it when these little ne'er do well nanny do gooders who constantly can't stay out of our lives are proven to be totally all wet.
+Anyway, I just love it when these little ne'er-do-well nanny-do-gooders who constantly can't stay out of our lives are proven to be totally all wet.

 Talent on loan from God.